pinterest/ktlint/docs/rules/standard.md

     class Foo_Bar
     class `Some class in the production code`
     ```

+!!! note
+    Functions in files which import a class from package `org.junit.jupiter.api` are considered to be test functions and are allowed to have a name specified between backticks and do not need to adhere to the normal naming convention.
+Although, the [Kotlin coding conventions](https://kotlinlang.org/docs/coding-conventions.html) does not allow this explicitly for class identifiers, `ktlint` does allow it.

 This rule can also be suppressed with the IntelliJ IDEA inspection suppression `ClassName`.